 Final Research Report

-The Birth Project is part of the Arts and Humanities Research Council Consortium, Creative Practice as Mutual Recovery: Connecting Communities for Mental Health and Wellbeing, and has produced its interim report.
+The Birth Project is part of the Arts and Humanities Research Council Consortium, Creative Practice as Mutual Recovery: Connecting Communities for Mental Health and Wellbeing.